The Maine Retreat

 Finally, to maintain the contemplative atmosphere of the retreat, we ask that you do not use your mobile phone in public spaces and that you only use it in private if absolutely necessary.

-Bryan and Daniel are our co-coordinators this year, attending to a myriad of details and making sure all aspects of the retreat run as smoothly as possible.
-Don’t hesitate to reach out to one of them if you have questions about the retreat that aren’t covered here.
+Scott and Liz will be making sure all aspects of the retreat run as smoothly as possible.
+Don’t hesitate to reach out to Scott if you have questions about the retreat that aren’t covered here.

-Sue is responsible for managing the daily financial details, budgets, and scholarships.
-She’s also handling the registration process this year.
-Please contact her if you need any help in these areas.
+Liz will be working closely with Scott and is handling the registration process this year.
+Please contact her if you need any help navigating any aspect of that.

 The Retreat Location